 The Primary Science Quality Mark has the following aims:

-Bowlee Park is recognised as a Level 2 School (Silver Award).
+Bowlee Park is recognised as a Level 3 School (Gold Award).

 The children have learnt a lot about their 42 Children’s Rights and they have embedded it into their learning, attitudes and everyday discussions.